Doruk-Coskun/Doruk-Coskun.github.io/_posts/2019-03-24-Compute-Shader-unity-gpu-raytracing.md

 }
 ```

 `Shade(Ray, RayHit)` function calculates ambient, diffuse and specular (Blinn-Phong) shading.
 If the `RayHit` material is mirror-like, the initial ray is updated and used in the next iteration.
 So far so good but when we introduce refraction to the equation we face yet another limitation.
 When a ray hits a transparent surface, it both reflects and refracts.
 Color values of these rays are added according to the Fresnel equation.
 Since we don't have recursive calls, we can not just call `Shade` function for these rays again.
 Thus I have decided to compute one of the resulting rays using `ShadeOnce` function which is basically a depth one version of `Shade` function.
 Ray with bigger Fresnel value has a higher contribution to the pixel color so it replaces the initial ray and is computed in the next iteration.
 Ray with smaller Fresnel value is calculated using `ShadeOnce` function and added to the return color value of the `Shade` function.
 By using this method I managed to get good enough results.
-One bug I faced and couldn't solve yet is: mirror reflection calculations in `ShadeOnce` produces artifacts on transparent objects[^1].
+One bug I faced and couldn't solve yet is: mirror reflection calculations in `ShadeOnce` produces artifacts on transparent objects.
 I will tackle this issue in the following weeks.

 Beer's Law is introduced to compute the attenuation of the ray's energy inside a transparent object.